-Here’s one to watch for if you’re looking at Porsche 996s for sale.
-Dominic Delaney at Specialist Vehicle Preparations sent this pic of a Porsche 996 B-post, showing some rust around the door latch mounting points.
+Here’s one to watch for if you’re looking at Porsche 996s for sale: rust around the door latch mounting points.

 You could rub this particular case down and paint it, but if Porsche rust repairs are not done properly, they will always come back.
 The big question is where else is rusting?
 If it’s happening here, the rest is at risk, too.
 Put it on your checklist.

-The second pic above is another just sent by Dominic: body repairs on a Porsche 964 bought by a customer as accident damaged, with new front wings replacing rusty ones and good quality second hand parts used in a few other places.
+The second pic shows ongoing body repairs on a Porsche 964 bought by a customer as accident damaged, with new front wings replacing rusty ones and good quality second hand parts used in a few other places.
 Looks a bit patchwork at present, but is heading off to paint later on.